Tualatin Valley Painting Blog

 Why do I have ugly discolorations on areas of my new paint job?
 Dew, fog, or rain can cause these discolorations.
 All latex paints contain detergent like materials called surfactants which are necessary for the stability of the paint formulation.
 Surfactants are not part of the paint film, and their coming out of the paint film does no harm to it whatsoever.
-In most cases these materials come out of the paint film slowly and are washed from ...
-Read More
+In most cases these materials come out of the paint film slowly and are washed from the surface undetected.
+Under ...

 Peeling Exterior Paint - Reasons and Solutions

 Peeling results when wet wood swells under paint, causing the paint film to loosen, crack and fall off.
 Among the variety of ways for water to reach painted wood are:...